 A Fort Washington, Md. native, Braxton Bridgers has a bachelor’s degree in international affairs with a minor in law and public policy from Northeastern University in Boston, Mass.
 He is interested in both energy and climate adaptation policy.
 Bridgers will serve as Millennial Public Policy Fellow in New America’s Resource Security program.

 Becky Chao is a native New Yorker who graduated from Duke University, where she studied public policy studies, linguistics, and economics.
 After college, she developed an interest in antitrust and international affairs as an honors paralegal in the Bureau of Competition at the Federal Trade Commission.
 An active community member, Chao works with Asian American, Native Hawaiian, and Pacific Islander youth interested in public service opportunities by serving on the board of directors for the Conference on Asian Pacific American Leadership.
-Chao will serve as Millennial Public Policy Fellow in New America’s Open Markets program.
+Chao will serve as Millennial Public Policy Fellow in New America’s Open Technology Institute.

 Millennial Public Policy Fellow, Public Interest Technology Program